What you will need

 Certain countries are designated as 'low risk' by UK immigration authorities.
 Students applying from these countries qualify for 'differentiation arrangements' which means they do not have to send documentary evidence of their qualifications (such as university transcript) and funding with their applications.

-However, they must hold these documents ready to send if they are requested later in the application process.
+However, they must be prepared to submit these documents immediately if they are requested later in the application process.
 If a 'low risk' national is asked for these documents and fails to produce them within the specified time, their application could be refused.

 Countries designated as 'low risk' are - Argentina, Australia, Barbados, Botswana, Brunei, Canada, Chile, Hong Kong, Japan, Malaysia, New Zealand, Oman, Qatar, Singapore, South Korea, Taiwan, Trinidad and Tobago, United Arab Emirates, USA and British National (Overseas).